How Much Does a Concreter Charge in Australia? (2026 Rates by Job Type)

 How Concreters Should Price Jobs Confidently

-This is where most concreters leave money on the table.
-The tendency when competing against quotes is to undercut.
+The tendency when you're competing against quotes is to undercut.
+Someone's quoting $8,000 for the same driveway — you go in at $7,200 and hope to win it on price.
 The problem is that when you price this way, you train your customers to value you on price rather than quality.
+And you attract customers who'll always shop on price.

 The Link Between Confident Pricing and Follow-Up

-Here is the thing about following up: it is much easier when you know your pricing is fair.
-If you have priced a job at market rate — or above it because you know your quality backs it up — following up is not a negotiation.
-It is a service call.
-You are checking in because the customer has not said no, and the job is still there to win.
+If you've priced a job at what you know is market rate — or above it because you know your quality backs it up — following up isn't a negotiation.
+It's a service call.
+You're not chasing them to drop your price.
+You're checking in because they haven't said no, and the job is still there to win.

 Frequently Asked Questions

+How much does a concreter charge per square metre in Australia in 2026?
 Plain concrete runs $65-$90 per m2.
 Exposed aggregate is $100-$150 per m2.
 Coloured concrete is $90-$130 per m2.
 These are typical market rates for 2026 and vary by state, site conditions, and finish type.

+How much does a concrete driveway cost in Australia in 2026?
 A standard 50-60 m2 driveway in plain concrete costs $3,250-$5,400 installed.
 Exposed aggregate for the same size runs $5,000-$9,000.
 Sydney and Perth are typically 10-20% above these figures; Adelaide is typically 5-10% below.

+How much does a concrete slab cost in Australia?
 A standard garage slab (54 m2) costs $3,240-$4,590.
 A workshop slab (81 m2) costs $4,860-$6,885.
 House slabs (200-250 m2) typically run $12,000-$21,250.
-Pricing includes mesh reinforcement and formwork.
+Pricing includes mesh reinforcement and formwork; site works and engineering may add cost.

-Quote variation reflects differences in finish quality, site access, preparation work included or excluded, the concreter experience, and whether demolition is included.
+Why are concreting quotes so different?
+Quote variation reflects differences in finish quality, site access, preparation work included or excluded, the concreter's experience, and whether demolition is included.
 Very low quotes often exclude preparation costs that will appear as extras, or reflect lower-quality materials and finishes.

+How do concreters win jobs without being the cheapest?
 The fastest way to win more jobs as a concreter is responding faster than your competitors and following up quotes systematically.
 Most homeowners choose the concreter who communicated best — not necessarily the cheapest one.
-Kabooyaa automates the follow-up so every quote gets chased without you thinking about it.